English Language and Literature Degree

 An English language degree will equip individuals with the knowledge of language itself – from grammar and structure, to punctuation and syntax – as well as the etymology (the origin of words and how their meanings have changed throughout time) and the way language is used within society.
 Therefore, degrees in English language tend to cross over with other similar subjects such as linguistics, sociology, history and politics.

 What A Levels do I need?

-Some universities will ask for at least 360 UCAS points and a minimum C grade in relevant subjects, whilst others may ask for AAB and a B grade.
+Some universities will ask for at least 360 UCAS points, and a minimum C grade in relevant subjects, while others may ask for AAB and a B grade.

 What are my study options?

-There are many subjects that students are able to study alongside English language and literature, from theatre, modern foreign languages, film, creative writing, and screenwriting, as well as choosing to study the two subjects together, or separately as a single degree.
+There are many subjects that students can study alongside English language and literature, from theatre, modern foreign languages, film, creative writing, and screenwriting, as well as choosing to study the two subjects together, or separately as a single degree.
 Studying a joint degree offers candidates the opportunity to gain a broad set of skills and is perfect for those who are torn between two subjects.